victronenergy/venus-docker/README.md

 - AC input type 2 = Shore
 - DC system disabled

+## Using venus-docker with a real Venus device

+* On the Venus device, edit your `/etc/ssh/sshd_config` to allow remote connections to forwarded ports:

+      GatewayPorts clientspecified

+* Restart openssh to make the above take effect:

+      svc -t /service/openssh

+* On the venus device, stop mosquitto:

+      svc -d /service/mosquitto

+* On the machine that hosts the venus-docker setup, start a venus-docker simulation as you normally would.

+* Forward the port to the venus device using ssh.
+Note the leading `:`:

+      ssh -R :9001:localhost:9001 root@192.168.22.75

+* Browse to the web application: http://192.168.22.75/app

 ## Building dbus-spy

 A binary copy of dbus-spy is already included in this repo, but should you need